 The retro vibe has been in the air lately.
 A lot of the recent fashion shows have given us a clue that high-end designers are looking back on previous decades for inspiration.
 From the grunge vibe of the ’90s, the big shoulder pads and neon colors of the ’80s to the bell-bottoms and bell sleeves of the ’70s all have been seen on the most famous catwalks in the world, making old styles trendy again.

 If you’re someone who appreciates vintage styles, that’s a great time to showcase your eclectic taste.
 If retro looks are not your thing, no need to worry.
-We’re not all cut from the same cloth (no pun intended).
+We’re not all cut from the same cloth.
 But don’t dismiss this trend just yet, it might just rub in on you.

 On the other hand, if you want to give this trend a try, and you’re not quite sure how to style a vintage look, you can find inspiration in many places — fashion shows and magazines come to mind.
 But if you want a more casual approach and street style look, you can also look back at some beloved TV characters, celebrities and personalities of the past decades for some great style ideas.